Ossett: Industrial Revolution

 During the 1970s, Woodhead Manufacturing employed 1,500 people on this site in its two premises fronting Church Street and Kingsway.
 The shock absorber business was the last part of the site operations to close in the early 1990s.
 The site is now a housing estate and Woodhead's exists in name only and is run from an industrial estate in Leeds.

 There is however, a large old 'mill type' building situated on Church Street, which, prior to its refurbishment, had shown Woodhead signage in large blue lettering on the buildings' facade.
 The building was for many years left in a very derelict and dangerous state, largely due to vandalism.
 Arson in particular inflicted significant damage, leaving the buildings' roof black and charred.
 Building work was attempted many times until the building was eventually renovated and converted into flats in 2016.

 The yard and building has a large stone wall and locked iron gates to the front, which edges right up to the pavement on Church Street, and high metal fencing to the rear, which edges up to a grassed area next to the large housing estate.
 The housing estate situated at the rear, is fairly large and has a selection of mixed style and sized modern houses and four-storey flats, occupied by singletons, couples and families.

 Second World War

 In the Second World War, Ossett was accidentally bombed on 16 September 1940.
 Ten High Explosive bombs were dropped.
-No one was killed, save for a number of chickens and several properties were damaged.
+No one was killed, but a number of chickens and several properties were damaged.
 Later in the war a V-1's engine was reportedly heard to cut out, and came down at Grange Moor, to the west of the town.